Page images

 Duty so great, which wit so poor as mine

-May make seem bare, in wanting words to show it; As interest of the dead, which now appear
+May make seem bare, in wanting words to show it;

 But that I hope some good conceit of thine

-In my soul's thought, all naked, will bestow it: Thou art the grave where buried love doth live,
+In my soul's thought, all naked, will bestow it:

-Till whatsoever star that guides my moving, Hung with the trophies of my lovers gone,
+Till whatsoever star that guides my moving,

 Points on me graciously with fair aspect,

-And puts apparel on iny tattered loving,
+And puts apparel on my tattered loving,

 To show me worthy of thy sweet respect:

-Then may I dare to boast how I do love thee, And thou (all they) hast all the all of me.
+Then may I dare to boast how I do love thee,

 Till then, not show my head where thou mayst